ALL HAULERS MUST OBTAIN A LANDFILL PERMIT.

 - Condensed Gas Cylinders: Call 249-4125 for disposal information

 - Asbestos waste – All asbestos waste regulated by federal regulations is prohibited from disposal in a Michigan landfill unless the landfill complies with 40 CFR 61.154.
-All waste must be segregated and packaged per Authority and MDEQ guidelines.
+All waste must be segregated and packaged per Authority and EGLE guidelines.
 Asbestos waste must not be mixed with other wastes.

 - Medical waste – Under certain conditions medical waste can legally be disposed of in a Michigan landfill.
-All waste must be segregated and packaged per Authority and MDEQ guidelines.
+All waste must be segregated and packaged per Authority and EGLE guidelines.
 Medical waste must not be mixed with other wastes.